 Efficient, scalable SVC tunneling and signaling thereof.
-The approach of tunneling the content within SVC streams in the (core) network opens up a number of issues due to SVC adaptation within the MANEs, SVC transcoding/rewriting within the HBs, and the associated signaling requirements.
-The issues range from efficiency and scalability to quality degradations and latency.
+The approach of tunneling the content within SVC streams in the (core) network opens up a number of issues due to the SVC adaptation within the MANEs, the SVC transcoding/rewriting within the HBs, and the associated signaling thereof.
+The issues range from efficiency and scalability to quality degradations.

 The impact on the Quality of Service/Experience (QoS/QoE).
-As there may be many adaptations happening during the delivery of the content, the impact on QoS and QoE needs to be studied in order to find the best trade-off for the use cases in questions.
+As there may be many adaptations happening during the delivery of the content, the impact on the Quality of Service/Experience needs to be studied in order to find the best trade-off for the use cases in questions.
 While for the QoS many objective measures are available, the QoE is highly subjective and requires tests involving end users; these tests are time consuming and costly.
-In any case, a good test-bed is needed for both objective and subjective tests for the evaluation of the QoS and QoE, respectively.
+In any case, a good testbed is needed for both objective and subjective tests for the evaluation of the QoS and QoE respectively.
 The possible mappings between QoS and QoE will be considered in this work also.